 Mushin: The state of no mind is a Zen practice to awaken your consciousness and experience complete awareness of the self.

 Do you find your mind busy most of the time?
 Is your mind always thinking about things that are not even important?
 Most of us lack awareness of the mind and this leads to a gross lack in awareness of the self.
 Hence, our mind starts creating stories by imagining ‘what if’ scenarios.
 What if we took that job?
 What if we didn’t breakup?
 What if we left everything behind?
-This kind of thought is damaging to the self and we need to eradicate it by developing a state of “no mind.”
+These kinds of thoughts are damaging to the self and we need to eradicate them by developing a state of “no mind.”

 Our thinking mind limits and prevents us from existing in a larger reality of the self.
 No mind is a state of being which enables us to be our whole selves, a self that is free of fear, sorrow, happiness or ecstasy.
 It is a state where we are nothing, yet everything.

 No Mind is a state of pure consciousness and leads to complete awareness of the self.
 It is a state of mind that challenges you to connect with your inner self by eliminating all thoughts, especially self-limiting beliefs.